ndri/igasona/README.md

 I have a cronjob that runs igasona.py every 30 minutes.
 So far it has run for about a year without any problems, except you cannot tweet "d" or "D", because they're commands for a direct message.

 The words were scraped using [this](http://www.eki.ee/dict/xp/index.cgi?dictid=eos) and a wildcard.
 I apologise to whomever hosts that.
+In retrospect, I should've got them from http://www.eki.ee/tarkvara/wordlist/.